-People in every workplace talk about organizational culture, that mysterious word that characterizes the qualities of a work environment.
-One of the key questions and assessments, when employers interview a prospective employee, explores whether the candidate is a good cultural fit.
+People in many workplaces talk about organizational culture, that mysterious term that characterizes the qualities of a work environment.
+When employers interview a prospective employee, they often consider whether the candidate is a good cultural fit.
 Culture is difficult to define, but you generally know when you have found an employee who appears to fit your culture.
 He just feels right.

 Culture is the environment that surrounds you at work all of the time.
-Culture is a powerful element that shapes your work enjoyment, your work relationships, and your work processes.
-But, culture is something that you cannot actually see, except through its physical manifestations in your workplace.
+It is a powerful element that shapes your work enjoyment, your work relationships, and your work processes.
+However, culture is not something that you can see, except through its physical manifestations in your workplace.

 In many ways, culture is like personality.
 In a person, the personality is made up of the values, beliefs, underlying assumptions, interests, experiences, upbringing, and habits that create a person’s behavior.

-Culture is made up of the values, beliefs, underlying assumptions, attitudes, and behaviors shared by a group of people.
-Culture is the behavior that results when a group arrives at a set of—generally unspoken and unwritten—rules for working together.
+Culture is made up of such traits shared by a group of people.
+Culture is the behavior that results when a group arrives at a set of generally unspoken and unwritten rules for working together.

 An organization’s culture is made up of all of the life experiences each employee brings to the organization.
-Culture is especially influenced by the organization’s founder, executives, and other managerial staff because of their role in decision making and strategic direction.
-But, every employee has an impact on the culture that is developed at work.
+Culture is especially influenced by the organization’s founder, executives, and other managerial staff because of their roles in decision making and strategic direction.
+Still, every employee has an impact on the culture that is developed at work.

 Something as simple as the objects chosen to grace a desk tells you a lot about how employees view and participate in your organization’s culture.
 Your internet sharing in programs like Skype and Slack, your bulletin board content, the company newsletter, the interaction of employees in meetings, and the way in which people collaborate, speak volumes about your organizational culture.

-Professors Ken Thompson (DePaul University) and Fred Luthans (University of Nebraska) highlight the following seven characteristics of culture through this interpretive lens.
+Professors Ken Thompson (DePaul University) and Fred Luthans (University of Nebraska) highlight seven characteristics of culture through an interpretive lens.

-1. Culture = Behavior.
-Culture is a word used to describe the behaviors that represent the general operating norms in your environment.
+- Culture = behavior.
+Culture describes the behaviors that represent the general operating norms in your environment.
 Culture is not usually defined as good or bad, although aspects of your culture likely support your progress and success and other aspects impede your progress.

 A norm of accountability will help make your organization successful.
 A norm of spectacular customer service will sell your products and engage your employees.
 Tolerating poor performance or exhibiting a lack of discipline to maintain established processes and systems will impede your success.

-2. Culture is Learned.
+- Culture is learned.
 People learn to perform certain behaviors through either the rewards or negative consequences that follow their behavior.
 When a behavior is rewarded, it is repeated and the association eventually becomes part of the culture.
-A simple thank you from an executive for work performed in a particular manner, molds the culture.
+A simple thank you from an executive for work performed in a particular manner molds the culture.

-4. Sub-cultures Form Through Rewards.
+- Sub-cultures form through rewards.
 Employees have many different wants and needs.
 Sometimes employees value rewards that are not associated with the behaviors desired by managers for the overall company.
-This is often how subcultures are formed, as people get social rewards from coworkers or have their most important needs met in their departments or project teams.
+This often is how subcultures are formed, as people get social rewards from coworkers or have their most important needs met in their departments or project teams.

-6. Culture is Negotiated.
+- Culture is Negotiated.
 One person cannot create a culture alone.
-Employees must try to change the direction, the work environment, the way work is performed, or the manner in which decisions are made within the general norms of the workplace.
+Employees must try to change the direction, the work environment, the way work is performed within the general norms of the workplace.
 Culture change is a process of giving and taking by all members of an organization.
 Formalizing strategic direction, systems development, and establishing measurements must be owned by the group responsible for them.
 Otherwise, employees will not own them.

-7. Culture is Difficult to Change.
+- Culture is difficult to change.
 Culture change requires people to change their behaviors.
-It is often difficult for people to unlearn their old way of doing things, and to start performing the new behaviors consistently.
+It often is difficult for people to unlearn their old ways of doing things and to start performing the new behaviors consistently.
 Persistence, discipline, employee involvement, kindness and understanding, organization development work, and training can assist you to change a culture.